Gayle King responds to backlash over Kobe Bryant sexual assault question

 King suggests that Leslie, as Bryant's friend, would not be able to see him in that way.

 Bryant was accused in 2003 of sexually assaulting a 19-year-old hotel employee in Colorado.
 He was charged with rape, but the case was dropped after the accuser declined to testify.
 A civil suit was later settled.
-The NBA star, who married wife Vanessa in 2001, admitted to having had sex with the woman, but insisted that it was consensual.
+The NBA star, who married his wife, Vanessa, in 2001, admitted to having had sex with the woman, but insisted that it was consensual.

 In the clip of the interview with Leslie, King raises the possibility that bringing up Bryant's sexual assault case may not be fair "considering he's no longer with us, and that it was resolved."